JRS296/Julia-Projects/README.md

-# Julia-Files
+# Julia Projects

-Files from experimenting with Julia
+Bunch of Projects experimenting with Julia's capabilites as a Python alternative.